On a recent survey of Dog Wheelchair Owners we asked:

 Shih Tzu - Adapted pretty good except the winter months limited the use of it.
 We use is outdoors only for the most part.

-German Shepherd - Took about 2 minutes for the Dog catch on.
-Took me longer to figure it out.
+German Shepherd - Took about 2 minutes for the Dog to catch on.

 Chesapeake Bay Retriever - Faster than we thought (she's a bit of an anxious dog).
 Once we pulled out the dog biscuits, she forgot about her new wheels and simply raced over to get the biscuit.